10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 Hide Marijuana Smell - Air Purifier

-Admittedly, this may be one of the most expensive options on our “How to hide the smell of weed top-ten list,” but if you have a daily habit, you might need it.
-Air purifiers are household devices around the same size as a small appliance.
-If you’ve never explored this option before, these look a lot like dehumidifiers, but instead of pulling moisture from the air, they pull impurities.
+Air purifiers are household devices about the size of a small appliance.
+If you’ve never explored this option before, they look a lot like dehumidifiers, but instead of pulling moisture from the air, they pull impurities.
 For weed smokers, that means they filter out smoke particles.

 You may even recognize some of the brands currently producing small-space air purifiers, think Conway, Levoit, and Hamilton Beach (yes, the blender company also makes air purifiers).
 Do a bit of research on the usable space it will cover, price range, and replacement filters.